 Different options of Medicare coverage allow for those who are eligible to choose a way of accessing Medicare coverage that best fits their individual health needs.

 Three main factors contribute to Medicare coverage.
 These include:

 - National coverage decisions made by Medicare concerning whether an item or service is covered

-whether something is medically necessary and should therefore be covered
+- Coverage decisions about what is considered medically necessary, and should therefore be covered

 Medicare Part A Coverage

-an admitted patient in a hospital or skilled nursing facility.
-It may also cover nursing home care (excluding
+received as an admitted patient in a hospital or skilled nursing facility.
+It may also cover nursing home care

 Examples of medically necessary inpatient care that may be covered by Part A include: